fonoster/routr/SPECS.md

 **Communication with Adjacent Services**

-Adjacent to the *Message Processor* is the *Message Router*.
-The communication flows from the *Message Router* to the *Message Processor*, where the *Message Processor* is the server and *Message Router* is the client.
+Adjacent to the *Message Processor* is the *Message Dispatcher*.
+The communication flows from the *Message Dispatcher* to the *Message Processor*, where the *Message Processor* is the server and *Message Dispatcher* is the client.
 A *Message Processor* MUST have the following protobuf interface:

 ```
 syntax = "proto3";